Senior Care in Burlington

 At our Burlington clinic, our occupational therapists use cognitive assessments to determine your strengths and limitations and, from there, develop specialized treatment plans that include both remedial and compensatory strategies.
 We work with you, your family, and other members of your medical team to promote safety at home and in your community.

 Treatment approaches may include the following:

 - Providing training and strategies to improve/maintain independence with activities of daily living activities, such as bathing, dressing, eating, shopping, housekeeping etc. These activities may be graded based on an individual’s capabilities in order to preserve their identity and to promote continued engagement and sense of self

 - Incorporating socially and physically stimulating activities into one’s daily activities

-- Recommending electronic assistive equipment, adaptation, and technology to promote independence, reduce care costs and allow the client to remain safe within the home
+- Recommending electronic assistive equipment, adaptation, and technology to promote independence, reduce care costs, and allow you to remain safe within our home

 - Advising caregivers on supporting someone living with memory loss and other cognitive impairments

 - Assessing the home environment as well as making strategies to effectively compensate for impaired memory, learning, and reasoning skills

 - Helping reduce levels of stress experienced by people with dementia and their caregivers